salhasalman/DatabaseTools/README.md

 # MongoFS

-This class is a dict-like object and allow you to store large data in mongodb.
+This class (dict-like) allows you to store large data in mongodb.

 ## Usage